-Is your organization best suited to a web-based CMMS or on-premise maintenance software?
+Is your organization best suited for a cloud-based CMMS or on-premise maintenance software?
 As the price of bandwidth and storage continues to decrease, cloud-based maintenance software is becoming an increasingly popular choice.
-Many cloud-based CMMS/EAM software vendors are pushing this technology as a convenient and cost-effective alternative to traditional, on-premise software, but web-based solutions aren’t necessarily right for everyone.
+Many cloud-based CMMS/EAM software vendors are pushing this technology as a convenient and cost-effective alternative to traditional, on-premise software, but cloud-based solutions aren’t necessarily right for everyone.
 There is no such thing as a one-size-fits-all solution, so you would be better off exploring the pros and cons of cloud-based vs on-premise CMMS options before committing to any particular technology.

 Advantages of Using a Cloud-Based CMMS

 As its name suggests, cloud-based CMMS software is a hosted service that’s accessible over the Internet.
 You don’t have to install any hardware or software, or worry about anything technical for that matter—your vendor will handle backups, security, and upgrades.
 Cloud-based CMMS systems enable businesses to focus on core responsibilities while avoiding the need to recruit additional IT staff.
 Benefits of using a cloud-based vs on-premise CMMS include the following:

 - Lower upfront cost and total cost of ownership (TCO)